aaron-ochoa/elite-eat-api/README.md

 # elite-eats-api

-## API that serves the Finnder app
+## API that serves the elite-eats app

 ## Running the API
 Use Docker.
 Run `docker-compose up`